-This Policy and the Acceptable Use Agreement (for all staff, governors, visitors and pupils) are inclusive of both fixed and mobile internet; technologies provided by the school (such as PCs, laptops, tablets, webcams, whiteboards, digital video equipment, smartphones, etc.); and technologies owned by pupils and staff, but brought onto school premises (such as laptops, mobile phones, camera phones and portable media players, etc.).
+This Policy and the Acceptable Use Agreements (for all staff, governors, visitors and pupils) are inclusive of both fixed and mobile internet; technologies provided by the school (such as PCs, laptops, tablets, webcams, whiteboards, digital video equipment, smartphones, etc.); and technologies owned by pupils and staff, but brought onto school premises (such as laptops, mobile phones, camera phones and portable media players, etc.).

-Visitors using the school ICT system through desktop or laptop devices (e.g. in-school training) are required to sign Appendix A. Other visitors, who have limited access and use (e.g. Wifi only) will be required to sign an abridged version of the Acceptable Use Agreement.
+Visitors using the school ICT system through desktop or laptop devices (e.g. in-school training) are required to sign Appendix A. Other visitors, who have limited access and use (e.g. Wifi only) will be advised of their requirement to comply with the e-Safety Policy as they log onto the Inventry Visitor Access System.